g-omarsdottir/hangman/README.md

 ## Deployment and Local Development

-The project was deployed using Heroku.
+The project was first initially deployed on Heroku and later redeployed on Replit.

 ### Deployment